- What to Do if You Experience an Emergency

-- If your client is having house cleaners, package deliverers, or lawn mowers over, how can you prevent them from letting dogs out of the front door or fence gate?
+- If the owner is having house cleaners, package deliverers, or lawn mowers over, how can you prevent them from letting dogs out of the front door or fence gate?

-- If you’re staying in your client’s home overnight, how will you prevent dogs from getting things like medication out of your suitcase?
+- If you’re staying in the owner’s home overnight, how will you prevent dogs from getting things like medication out of your suitcase?

 - How will you prevent dogs from getting into trash cans?

 - When offering walking, how will you make sure the dogs stay safe and can’t get into anything when you leave them home alone?